 When a ZZ plant gets what some refer to as “wet feet,” it’s going to run the risk of killing the plant.
 Luckily, this isn’t going to happen if you just water the plant too much once or twice.

 This is still a very forgiving and easy plant to care for, and you shouldn’t have an issue correcting your mistakes.
-If you continue to water a ZZ plant too much for an extended period of time, then you’ll notice signs that the plant isn’t doing too well.
+If you continue to water these plants too much for an extended period of time, you’ll notice signs that they’re not doing too well.

 Remember to let the soil dry out before you water your ZZ plant again.
 Always take the time to check the soil with your fingers before you decide to give it some water just to be safe.

 It doesn’t take long to determine how the soil is doing, and this little extra step will keep you from making mistakes.
 You don’t want to let the soil get bone dry, but you should never water a ZZ plant when the soil is still moist.